zpainter/iassist/content/about/iassist-elections.md

 date = "2010-01-08 22:00:26 -0700"
 draft = "false"
 +++
 Every two years IASSIST conducts an election of officers in each active geographic region.
-Terms are for two or four years depending on the position.
-The number of vacant seats depends on the rotation.
 The Administrative Committee is the executive body of IASSIST.
+Terms in office are two or four years depending on the position.
+The number of vacant seats and positions up for election depend on the rotation.
 In addition to the President and Vice-President, the Treasurer, the Secretary, and the Regional Secretaries there are elected Members at Large who reflect the geographic distribution of the membership.

 <!--
 **2023 is an election year for IASSIST.**